 25. Makya

-This short, two syllable name, meaning ‘eagle hunter’, is quite popular with the Native American communities.
+This short, two-syllable name, meaning ‘eagle hunter’, is one of the most popular baby boy names among the Native American communities.
 It’s basically a Native American term used for people who hunted eagles.

 26. Mixcoatl